 “This isn’t some issue.
 This is my boy who used to play with your girl right there on that patio.
 You babysat him.
 You cooked for him.”

 I tried to pull away.

 “When Asa went to trial, who was there for you?
 Me.
 When Brannon left, so did most of your friends, but I stuck by you.
 Now it’s payback time.
 You gotta help me.”

+Why did I have to stick my hand out to her?
 I was in no shape physically or emotionally to solve another mystery.
 That’s what police and shamuses were for.
 I should have thrown Ginny out right then and there.

 Instead, I asked, “What do you want me to do?”

 Lightning Source ISBN: 9780989374552